 The heat wave came without warning.
-I can’t really say the same for the focaccia though.
-That came from an all-consuming craving and addiction for salt-crusted cushion-soft bread, and no matter how many heat waves we suffer, there will always be a focaccia in this house.
+Although I can’t say the same for the focaccia.
+That came from an all-consuming craving for salt-crusted cushion-soft bread, and no matter how many heat waves we suffer, there will always be a focaccia in this house.

 We live in a flat in Toulouse.
 Its positioning means that it receives a splash of direct sunshine in the early morning only, then for the rest of the day, it is shaded and cool.
 In winter it’s frigid.
 Layers and blankets are required.

 In the summer though, it’s a blessing.
 Oh sweet blessing of a flat.
 And the fan!
 Beautiful, kind fan, what would we do without you?